denkwerk/denkstrap-structure/docs/javascript_en.md

 ## Conditions

-If you want to specify when a module should be loaded, you can create a condition and link it with the module.
+If you want to specify under what circumstances a module is loaded you can create a condition and link it to the module.
 You can find a [collection](#collection) with some predefined conditions here: `app/utils/conditions.js`.
 Feel free to add your own conditions.

 ```javascript
 ( function( window, define, require, undefined ) {